Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Conclusion

+The illustrations of MINTS presented in the simulation studies and the application to the school enrollment data are additionally limited by the use of a data-based algorithm to specify certain hyperparameters in the prior distributions.
+Although we found that the resulting prior distributions were sufficiently diffuse and did not overwhelm the posterior for these specific applications, a consequence of using the data-based algorithm is that the posterior distributions used to create multiple imputations are approximate rather than fully Bayesian posterior distributions.
+Alternative methods for specifying these hyperparameters that do not rely on the data, such as expert elicitation or using information from previous studies, could be used to address this limitation.

 MINTS also has several practical limitations compared to MICE and Amelia.
 Currently, MINTS is restricted to the bivariate setting with continuous variables.
+While we are primarily motivated by multiple imputation in settings like the school enrollment rates application with two highly related variables that aim to measure the same underlying quantity, incorporation of additional variables into the MINTS model could improve the plausibility of the MAR assumption.
 In principle, MINTS could be extended to the multivariate setting by adding additional univariate conditional terms to the sequential decomposition of the joint distribution, where careful consideration is needed for the ordering of the added conditional distributions.
 The imputation models for the added variables could be assumed to be linear or could incorporate a separate spline term for each marginal relationship in the conditional imputation model.
-MINTS could also be extended to accommodate categorical variables through the use of generalized regression models, for example using similar methodology as \citet{LeeMitra2016}.
+MINTS could also be extended to accommodate categorical variables through the use of generalized regression models, for example using similar methodology as \cite{LeeMitra2016}.
 Another practical limitation of MINTS is computation time, where the estimation of the MINTS model is much more computationally intense than estimation of the MICE models and the two simpler Amelia models.
 Computation time could be improved by coding the MCMC algorithm in a more efficient language than R. Extending the MINTS methodology to the multivariate and mixed data type setting and improving the computational efficiency of the MINTS sampling algorithm is of interest for future work.